 Notice of Parish Council Co-option

-Upper Saxondale Parish Council wishes to co-opt two new councillors.
-This will increase the current number of councillors from five, to the maximum number of seven.
+Upper Saxondale Parish Council ?
+We have one remaining vacancy and we are looking to co-opt a new councillor.
+This will increase the current number of councillors from six, to our maximum number of seven.

-If any resident, or anyone working permanently in the parish, is interested in joining the parish council, please complete the application form which can be downloaded from this link, or by emailing parishclerk@uppersaxondale.com.
+If any resident, or anyone working permanently in the parish, would like to join the parish council, please complete the application form which can be downloaded from this link, or by emailing parishclerk@uppersaxondale.com.
 Paper forms are also available if required.

 COUNCILLOR - PERSON SPECIFICATION